 What’s the best part about summer?
 A summer tan!
 We all love that golden glow we get from a holiday and the hotter months, and then hate it when we start to see it fade.
 This guide will help you keep your tan looking better, for longer.

 We all love a summer tan – it makes us glow from the inside-out.
 Unfortunately, every summer holiday has to come to an end, and the chances of sustaining our tan once back in the English weather is highly minimal.
 For this reason, we want our natural summer tans to last as long as possible.
 This guide will give you our top tips for maintaining our golden glows.

 The Best Way to Get a Tan

-We at The Idle Man always suggest you go for the natural tan over the fake tan.
+We at The Idle Man always suggest you go for the natural tan.
 However, before you set out on holiday you should make yourself aware of the dangers of too much sun.
 Too much sun exposure can cause your skin more damage than good.
-As long as you tan smart, you’ll be fine.
+As long as you’re tan smart, you’ll be fine.
 Many people ask “how long does a tan last?”.
 This is completely down to how you look after it.

 What to Be Aware Of

 It’s a common misconception that the longer you stay out in the sun, the darker your skin will tan.
 Wrong.
 “What does tan mean?”
 I hear you ask.
 Tanning occurs from UVA rays triggering our skin to produce melanin, which is the brown pigment your skin releases to protect your skin from burning, aka, the tan.
 Our bodies are only able to produce a certain level of melanin, so too much exposure will only make us burn, not go darker.
 Everyone’s bodies produce different levels, so get to know what your personal limits are.
 Don’t be afraid to seek shade to let your skin ‘breathe’ for a bit.

 The right sun protection is essential.
 When buying your suncream, opt for at least an SPF30.
 Don’t forget to re-apply throughout the day.
 Suncream does not prevent your skin from tanning, only burning – don’t make this mistake.